stuhlmueller/gpt.el/README.md

   - `C-c C-p`: Toggle prefix visibility
   - `C-c C-b`: Copy code block at point
   - `C-c C-t`: Generate descriptive buffer name from its content
+  - `C-c C-s`: Save the current buffer

-- **Buffer List**: Display a list of all GPT chat buffers with `M-x le-gpt-list-buffers`.
+- **Chat Buffer List**: Display a list of all GPT chat buffers with `M-x le-gpt-list-buffers`.
 This feature allows you to manage and navigate through your GPT-related buffers efficiently.
+Mark buffers you want to delete with `d`.
+Execute those deletions with `x`.
+Unmark with `u`.
+You can visit a buffer in the list by hitting `RET` and refresh the list with `g r`.
+Generating buffer names with gpt via `C-c C-t` also works in the buffer list.

+- **Save & load chats**: Save a chat when visiting a buffer (or in the buffer list) with `C-c C-s` (or `M-x le-gpt-chat-save-buffer` and `M-x le-gpt-buffer-list-save-buffer`, respectively).
+You can load previously saved chats with `M-x le-gpt-chat-load-file`.

 - **Completion at Point**: Let GPT complete what you're currently writing.
 Use `M-x le-gpt-complete-at-point` to get suggestions based on your current cursor position.
+Suggest to bind this to a convenient key.
+I use `C-M-n`.

 - **Region Transformation**: Select a region you want GPT to transform.
 Use `M-x le-gpt-transform-region` to transform the selected region using GPT.
+Again, I use `C-M-t` as a shortcut.

 - **Project Context**: Select files from your project that GPT should use as context.
 Globally select project files to be used as context via `M-x le-gpt-select-project-files` or select local, per-command context by running the above commands with a prefix argument (`C-u`).
 Context is used by chat, completion, and region transforms.